 Setting up a Shopify ID

 A Shopify ID (also known as single login, single sign-on, or SSO) includes your email address and a password.
 You use your Shopify ID to log in to all the stores, programs, and resources on Shopify to which you have access.
 A Shopify ID belongs to an individual user, and not to a store.
-Each user must create and use their own Shopify ID to access any store, Shopify Compass, the Partner Dashboard, or the Shopify Community forums.
+Each user must create and use their own Shopify ID to access any store, Shopify Learn, the Partner Dashboard, or the Shopify Community forums.

 It takes only a moment to review your stores and set up your Shopify ID.
 After the setup is complete, you will use this email address and password any time you log in.